• Paper Patterns. Download and print (100%!) out the patterns in your size.

 - At the end make a knot at the bottom with the beginning and the end of thread.

-- Mark the holes inside the gutter of the sole.
+Step 7.
+Mark the holes on the sole.

 Step 8.
 Punch the holes in the sole.

-- ATTENTION!
-The 2.0 mm hole is slightly bigger than the gutter, make sure you don’t go above the gutter.
-The top of the hole should be at the top of the gutter.
-The bottom of the hole will go a little bit under the gutter.
+The top of the hole should be at the top of the groove.
+The bottom can go a little bit under the groove.

-- The rubber might remain in the hole; just take the needle and push it out.
+- The rubber might remain in the hole; just leave in, and afterwards, take the needle and push it out.